helenclx/leilukin-site/src/projects/code/bellabuffs-phpmailer.md

 ---
-title: BellaBuffs with PHPMailer Integration
+projectTitle: BellaBuffs with PHPMailer Integration
 desc: My fork of BellaBuffs, with PHPMailer powering the email sending features.
 eleventyNavigation:
     order: 4